Paying and Persuading: Model

 \subsection{Dynamics}

 Suppose the stage game is played over many periods, $\xi = 0, 1, 2, \dots$ between Sender and Receiver, both of whom discount the future at a common rate $\delta \in (0, 1)$.
 Moreover, suppose Sender can commit to an entire history-contingent plan of action at the start of the game.
+Call this plan Sender's \emph{contract}.

 The state, which in period $0$ is drawn according to some prior $\mu_0$, thereafter is drawn according to some arbitrary Markov chain represented by the linear operator $M: \Delta(\Theta) \to \Delta(\Theta)$.
 In the case where $M$ is irreducible and aperiodic, let $\mu^\infty$ be the resulting unique ergodic distribution of the stochastic process induced by $M$.